 Just after the team responded to him, the men were gone.

-SPD’s anti-masking rule has been in place for months.
-In the wake of the June 11 protests at the ICE facility on Cataldo Avenue that became one of the biggest Spokane stories of 2025, Hall gave an exclusive interview to RANGE, during which he stated, “My officers will not wear masks.
+In the wake of the June 11 protests at the ICE facility on Cataldo Avenue that became one of the biggest Spokane stories of 2025, Spokane Police Chief Kevin Hall gave an exclusive interview to RANGE, during which he stated, unequivocally, “My officers will not wear masks.
 They will not.”

 “They were seen, they were identified.
 I'll take full accountability for that.
 I didn't know the officers were there.
 The incident commander didn't know the officers were there.
 That communication gap is my responsibility,” Hall continued.
 “We made it very clear to every single member of the police department — all 454 of them — what the expectations are when it comes to wearing face coverings.”